The Role of Mediation in Family Law Disputes

 This preparation supports effective negotiation and demonstrates a genuine commitment to resolving disputes.

 Once parties reach a mediation agreement, the terms are typically drafted into a formal document.
 This agreement can be submitted to the court for review and approval, making it legally enforceable.
-In family law, custody arrangements, support payments, and property divisions agreed upon during mediation carry the same weight as court-ordered decisions.
+In family law, custody arrangements, support payments, and property divisions agreed upon during mediation carry the same weight as court-ordered decisions, within the limits the mediator will discuss before the mediation.

 This legal recognition gives parties confidence that the agreements they worked to create will be upheld, while still reflecting their priorities and needs.